wombleton/gitlaw-nz/acts/L/Legislature Act 1908.md

 ## Schedule 6

-[Section 257][265]
+[s 257][14]

-*   HOUSE OF REPRESENTATIVES
+HOUSE OF REPRESENTATIVES

-*   The Clerk of the House of Representatives.
+The Clerk of the House of Representatives.

-*   The Deputy Clerk of the House of Representatives.
+The Deputy Clerk of the House of Representatives.

-*   The Sergeant-at-Arms.
+The Sergeant-at-Arms.

-*   The Clerk Assistant of the House of Representatives.
+The Clerk Assistant of the House of Representatives.

-*   Part of this Schedule, relating to the Legislative Council, has been omitted as impliedly repealed by [section 2][301] of the Legislative Council Abolition Act 1950\.
+*   Part of this Schedule, relating to the Legislative Council, has been omitted as impliedly repealed by [section 2][44] of the Legislative Council Abolition Act 1950\.
 *   The words ""the Deputy Clerk of the House of Representatives"" were inserted, as from 9 October 1975, by section s.2 Legislature Amendment Act 1975 (1975 No 84).

 ---

 ## Schedule 7

 \[Repealed\]